← Back to Blog

 Will My Loved One Be Safe?

 Yes, because at South Port Square, we’ve created surroundings that are safe and welcoming.
 The first thing you might notice about our memory care neighborhood is the calm and peaceful setting.
-Because it’s designed for individuals impacted by Alzheimer’s or other dementias, it’s always safe and secure.
-There’s 24-hour on-site security and qualified staff on duty around the clock, so you can rest assured your loved one is in good hands.
+Because it’s designed for individuals impacted by Alzheimer’s or other dementias, there’s 24-hour on-site security and qualified staff on duty around the clock, so you can rest assured your loved one is in good hands.

 Will My Loved One Fit In?